-Ramiro Pena and B.J.
-Upton hit home runs, Paul Maholm won his third straight decision and Atlanta beat the Washington Nationals 6-3 on Sunday to stretch their lead in the NL East.
+ATLANTA - Ramiro Pena and B.J.
+Upton hit home runs, Paul Maholm won his third straight decision and the Atlanta Braves beat the Washington Nationals 6-3 Sunday to stretch their lead in the NL East.

 Ian Desmond hit a homer for Washington in the sixth inning to cut Atlanta's lead to 4-3.
 Freddie Freeman answered with a bases-loaded, two-run double in the bottom of the inning.

 Paul Maholm (7-4) allowed three runs, two earned, on five hits in six innings.
 Craig Kimbrel pitched a perfect ninth for his 17th save.